 Lewis & Clark is committed to serving the needs of its students with disabilities and learning differences.
 Professional staff in Student Support Services ensure that students with disabilities receive the benefits of a comprehensive selection of services as outlined under the Americans With Disabilities Act (1990) and Section 504 of the National Rehabilitation Act of 1973.
 A formal student disability grievance procedure provides prompt and equitable resolution of any complaints related to ADA or Section 504.
 Please route undergraduate and graduate student requests for accommodations through, and view the full text of Lewis & Clark's disability policy at, Student Support Services.

 The security of all members of the campus community is of vital concern to Lewis & Clark.
-Visit the Office of Campus Safety for information about safety and enforcement authority, policies concerning the reporting of any crimes that may occur on campus, and crime statistics (Clery) for the most recent three-year period is available at www.lclark.edu/about/campus_safety.
+Visit the Office of Campus Safety for information about safety and enforcement authority, policies concerning the reporting of any crimes that may occur on campus, and crime statistics (Clery) for the most recent three-year period are available at lclark.edu/about/campus_safety.
 You may also request this information from the Office of Campus Safety at 503-768-7855.

 © 2017 Lewis & Clark College.